Renormalization group analysis of weakly interacting van der Waals Fermi system: VERTEX FUNCTION FINDINGS

-We show the phase diagram of $\mu$ and \textit{U} at half-filling measured by the prevailing uncertainty from the flow equation (shown in Figure 3(a)).
-The leading uncertainty region in case of commensurate spin-wave density is detached from the \textit{s}-wave coupling region \textit{via} a narrow strip where incommensurate spin-wave density fluctuations show dominant effect with q=($\pi$, $\pi$-$\delta$).
-For small value of \textit{U}, the region surrounding half-filling is exponentially small, where uncertainties in spin-wave density play a dominant effect.
-The value of (t, \textit{U}), in-plane phase diagram is shown in Figure 3(b) with $\shortmid\mu\shortmid$=4t and $\mu$<0 (below half-filling).
-It is observed that the chemical potential is fixed at the van Hove singularity \cite{46} irrespective of the value of spin-wave density, which is decreasing away from half-filling region with growing value of $\shortmid\mu\shortmid$ at 0.048, one critical point in the flow equation.
+We show the phase diagram of $\mu$ and {\it U} at half-filling measured by the prevailing uncertainty from the flow equation (shown in Fig.~\ref{fig_4}).
+The leading uncertainty region in case of {\it commensurate} spin-wave density is detached from the {\it s}-wave coupling region {\it via} a narrow strip where {\it incommensurate} density fluctuations show dominant effect with {\it q}=($\pi$, $\pi$-$\delta$).
+For small value of {\it U}, the region surrounding half-filling is exponentially small, where uncertainties in spin-wave density play a dominant effect.
+The value of ({\it t, U}), {\it in-plane} phase diagram is shown in Fig.~\ref{fig_4} with $|\mu|$=4t and $\mu${$<$}0 (below half-filling).
+It is observed that the chemical potential is fixed at the {\it van Hove singularity} \citep{47} irrespective of the value of spin-wave density, which is decreasing away from half-filling region with growing value of $|\mu|$ at 0.048, one critical point in the flow equation shown in Supplimentary Fig. 2~\cite{SM}).
+We observe from the phase diagram of $\mu$ and {\it U} at half-filling measured by the prevailing uncertainty from the flow equation (shown in Fig.~\ref{fig_4}).
+The leading uncertainty region in case of {\it commensurate} spin-wave density is detached from the {\it s}-wave coupling region {\it via} a narrow strip where {\it incommensurate} spin-wave density fluctuations show dominant effect with {\it q}=($\pi$, $\pi$-$\delta$).
+For small value of {\it U}, the region surrounding half-filling is exponentially small, where uncertainties in spin-wave density play a dominant effect.
+The value of ({\it t, U}), {\it in-plane} phase diagram is shown in Fig.~\ref{fig_4} with $|\mu|$=4t and $\mu${$<$}0 (below half-filling).\\